GLOSSARY OF TERMS

 AB Trust

-A trust designed to make sure the personal estate tax exemption of each spouse ($5 million inflation adjusted; currently $5.43 million) is used to the fullest extent possible, while allowing the surviving spouse to have use of the assets of the deceased spouse during the remainder of the surviving spouse’s lifetime.
+An AB Trust is a trust designed to make sure the personal estate tax exemption of each spouse ($5 million inflation-adjusted; currently $5.43 million) is used to the fullest extent possible while allowing the surviving spouse to have use of the assets of the deceased spouse during the remainder of the surviving spouse’s lifetime.
 Because of changes in the estate tax laws, the AB Trust provisions are now no longer needed for the majority of people.

 Administration